ecyshor/nicu.dev/content/posts/raspberry-pi-temperature-monitor-using-bme280-prometheus-and-grafana.md

  <script src="https://gist-it.appspot.com/https://github.com/ecyshor/pi-temperature-monitor/blob/main/init-runtime.sh"></script>

-One last note, the scripts runs inside the container so this means that the i2c device has to be mapped into the docker container.
+The scripts runs inside the container so this means that the i2c device has to be mapped into the docker container.
 For my usecase [this is where I map the device](https://github.com/ecyshor/pi-temperature-monitor/blob/main/docker-compose.yml#L37)

 ### Docker setup

 This is all we need to be able to configure the docker-compose file

-﻿
  <script src="https://gist-it.appspot.com/https://github.com/ecyshor/pi-temperature-monitor/blob/main/docker-compose.yml"></script>

 ### Access